Amy Pascal: Pascal Pictures

 Pascal started her own production company, with a four-year contract for funding and distribution via Sony Pictures Entertainment.
 The company, called Pascal Pictures, hired Rachel O'Connor as production chief and Ian Dalrymple to open and run a New York branch.
 Pascal Pictures was expected to continue Amy Pascal's "book-friendly" focus, and Dalrymple's office was expected to facilitate this.
-She produced the Ghostbusters reboot film and the Marvel Studios-produced Spider-Man: Homecoming, in addition to theatre and television work.
+The company's first production was the reboot Ghostbusters (2016).
+She subsequently produced Spider-Man: Homecoming with Marvel Studios, in addition to theatre and television work.
 TriStar President Hannah Minghella obtained rights to Maestra by L. S. Hilton with the intent for Pascal to produce the film.
 Pascal Pictures made a winning bid for a memoir by Zoë Quinn about "Gamergate" called Crash Override: How to Save the Internet from Itself, which was sold to Touchstone/Simon & Schuster for publication in September 2016.
 Pascal and Elizabeth Cantillon optioned rights for a TriStar TV series based on books by Eve Babitz set in 1960s-1970s Los Angeles.
 For a sum in the "mid-six to seven figures", Pascal made a deal for Michael Diliberti's Athena, about a descendant of the goddess Athena who is recruited to a secret organization.
 Together with Sony, Pascal obtained rights for the TV crime drama Darktown, which she plans to executive produce with Jamie Foxx.

 In May 2019, it was announced that Pascal and her production company Pascal Pictures is leaving Sony and moving to Universal Pictures for a first-look deal after 30 years at Sony Pictures.

+In March 2025, Amazon MGM Studios announced that Pascal and David Heyman would oversee the Bond film franchise moving forward and produce future installments in the series through their Pascal Pictures and Heyday Films banners, respectively.
+Shortly afterwards, she had moved from Universal to MGM for a first-look deal.

 Activities and awards

 In 2001, Pascal was honored with the Women in Film's Crystal Award, which recognizes those whose work has helped to expand the role of women in the entertainment industry.
 Pascal has been included in The Hollywood Reporter's annual Women in Entertainment Power 100 list and Forbes' ranking of the World's 100 Most Powerful Women.
 As of 2014, she was ranked as the 28th most powerful woman in the world by Forbes, up from 36th in 2013.

+In March 2024, Pascal was one of 1000 Jewish figures in Hollywood who signed an open letter denouncing Jonathan Glazer's acceptance speech at the 96th Academy Awards, in which Glazer condemned the Israeli occupation of the Palestinian Territories and new comparisons between Israel and Nazi Germany.